undecided/haiku.rag/README.md

 A SQLite-based Retrieval-Augmented Generation (RAG) system built for efficient document storage, chunking, and hybrid search capabilities.

 ## Features

-- **Document Management**: Store and manage documents with automatic content parsing
-- **Smart Updates**: Intelligent file/URL monitoring with MD5-based change detection
+- **Local SQLite**: No need to run additional servers
+- **Support for various embedding providers**: You can use Ollama, VoyageAI, OpenAI or add your own
+- **Vector Embeddings**: Uses sqlite-vec for efficient similarity search
-- **Hybrid Search**: Full-text search (FTS5) combined with vector embeddings
+- **Hybrid Search**: Full-text search (FTS5) combined with vector embeddings using Reciprocal Rank Fusion
-- **Multi-format Support**: Parse 40+ file formats including PDF, DOCX, HTML, Markdown, and more
+- **Multi-format Support**: Parse 40+ file formats including PDF, DOCX, HTML, Markdown, audio and more
 - **Web Content**: Direct URL ingestion with automatic content type detection
-- **Vector Embeddings**: Uses sqlite-vec for efficient similarity search
-- **Automatic Chunking**: Intelligent document segmentation for better retrieval

 ## Installation